Azure-Samples/Machine-Learning-Operationalization/documentation/model-management-api-references.md

 ### Status Code

 -   200 - OK.
-This is returned when the model successfully registered.
+This is returned when the manifest is successfully registered.

-### Response Field Name
+### Response Header

 | Field Name     | Description      |
 |-----------------|----------------------|